add2cal/docs/src/integration/nextjs.md

 ## Step 3: Use it

-Start using it by adding a `<AddtoCalendarButton proKey="prokey-of-your-event" />` tag to your source code.
+Start using it by adding a `<AddtoCalendarButton prokey="prokey-of-your-event" />` tag to your source code.

 ::: warning use client!
 The button works only on the client side!